 At the end of this workshop participants will be able to:

-CACCF: 6 core continuing education hours.
+CACCF: Six core continuing education hours.

 A silent meditation retreat gives us the opportunity to move deeply into mind/body experience through mindfulness or insight meditation as our foundation practice.
 Guided periods of sitting meditation, interspersed with mindful movement, will enable us to become more acquainted with our internal experiences of thoughts, emotions and sensations.
 Without the distractions of everyday life, we will be better able to see what comes and goes over the duration of the day.
 The insights that arise can assist us both personally and professionally by helping us to: obtain inner quiet, collect and unify the mind, develop a different relationship with troubling thoughts, feelings and sensations, and make wise choices about inner experiences that require action on our part.

-Please wear comfortable clothes (e.g. yoga or workout attire) and dress in layers.
+Please were comfortable clothes (e.g. yoga or workout attire) and dress in layers.
 The temperature in our classroom tends to vary throughout the day (it can become quite cool) and it is important that you stay comfortable.

 We recommend comfortable running or walking shoes.
 You will be doing some walking meditations and, if the weather cooperates, may be walking outside.